lippserd/docker-compose-icinga/README.md

 ## Upgrading from v1.1.0 to v1.2.0

 **v1.2.0** deploys Icinga Web ≥ 2.11.0, Icinga 2 ≥ 2.13.4, Icinga DB ≥ 1.0.0 and Icinga DB Web ≥ 1.0.0.
+The Icinga Director is also set up and its daemon started, all in a separate container.

 The easiest way to upgrade is to start over, removing all the volumes and therefore wiping out any configurations you have changed: